 Visit the project website for further details.

 Pop-up installations, augmented realities, immersive theatres, curated destinations: the experience economy intersects with the work of heritage in multiple ways and to diverse ends.
-New Trajectories in Curatorial Experience Design will explore the emergence and impact of such initiatives through in-depth collaborative research with project partners in the arts and cultural sector, including the National Trust, the V&A, Barker Langham and exhibition designers MET Studio and Nissen Richards.
+New Trajectories in Curatorial Experience Design explored the emergence and impact of such initiatives through in-depth collaborative research with project partners in the arts and cultural sector, including the National Trust, the V&A, Barker Langham and exhibition designers MET Studio and Nissen Richards.

 How might these two trends contradict or reinforce each other as part of the emerging experience economy?
 To what extent is the curatorial a useful lens through which to understand these developments?
 In what ways might critical heritage scholarship engage productively with the processes and ideas of experiential and immersive design?
-This two-year project – funded by the Arts and Humanities Research Council (AHRC) as part of their Early Career Leadership Fellows scheme – aims to stimulate new thinking and new design approaches across the broad field of critical-creative heritage practice.
+This two-year project – funded by the Arts and Humanities Research Council (AHRC) as part of their Early Career Leadership Fellows scheme – aimed to stimulate new thinking and new design approaches across the broad field of critical-creative heritage practice.